backstrap/backstrap/README.md

 	$$.button({context: 'info'})

+will create a button with class "btn btn-info".

 #### size

 Sets the appropriate Bootstrap sizing class on the object.
-Supported size names are "large" or "lg", "small" or "sm", and "xs" or "extra-small".
+Supported size names are "large" or "lg", "default" (the default), "small" or "sm", and "xs" or "extra-small".
 For example:

 	$$.button({size: 'large'})

+will create a button with class "btn btn-lg".

-<a id="Components"></a>
+<a id="components"></a>
 ### Components

 The tag factory functions described above give you